 Don’t forget the obvious.
 You’d be surprised at how many examples like these we encounter:

-- A medically-based weight loss program hasn’t raised its prices in three years.
-They benchmark against Weight Watchers and Jenny Craig even though their program specializes in working with women who are experiencing depression accompanied by other health concerns like fibromyalgia and IBS.
+- A medically-based weight loss program hasn’t raised its prices in three years because they benchmark their prices against mass market weight loss providers Weight Watchers and Jenny Craig, even though their highly-specialized program is led by a licensed therapist and specializes in working with women experiencing depression accompanied by other health concerns like fibromyalgia and IBS.
+Wrong!

 - A health coach who’s a nurse practitioner, certified diabetes educator and certified personal trainer and works with people with chronic health issues is basing her prices on what a non-certified life coach charges.
 They’re not remotely the same profession, and life coaches generally make a LOT less.

-- An exercise science professional with deep expertise in rehabbing serious musculoskeletal issues benchmarks his prices against personal trainers at the local big-box gym.
+- A degreed, experienced and highly-certified exercise science professional with deep expertise in rehabbing serious musculoskeletal issues benchmarks his prices against personal trainers at the local big-box gym.